Learn how to do quilting

 I have always wanted to learn how to do quilting but I'm just not sure that I have the patience and order required to undertake a lengthy project, such as a quilted bedspread or something similar.
 So, for those of you who want to get started in quilting, here's a nice and simple project from In Color Order that provides a good beginning for anyone wanting to start.

-There are very few quilted products available locally in South Africa, and this would be a golden opportunity for anyone wanting to bring in some extra cash or launch their own business.
+NOTE: There are very few quilted products available locally in South Africa - and this would be a golden opportunity for anyone wanting to bring in some extra cash or launch their own business - to import Insul Bright as a distributor / supplier in South Africa.

 (16) 64mm print squares